-Class A Short-Season: New York-Penn, Northwest 30 active; 35 under control, but only 25 may be in uniform and eligible to play in any given game; no more than three players on the active list may have four or more years of prior Minor League service.
+Class A Short-Season: New York-Penn, Northwest 35 active.
+No more than three players on the Active List may have four or more years of prior Minor League service.

-Rookie: Appalachian, Pioneer, Arizona, Gulf Coast leagues 35 active, but only 30 may be in uniform and eligible to play in any given game; no player may have three or more years of prior Minor League Service.
+Rookie: Arizona, Gulf Coast leagues 35 active.
+No player on the Active List may have three or more years of prior Minor League service.

 Q. Is there a restriction on how long a player can remain at each level before he must move up or out?

 A. No, there are no such restrictions, except for those listed in the answer to the question directly above.

 Q. What are the regulations for eligibility for assignment to the Arizona Fall League?

 A. Each Major League organization is required to provide six players to the Arizona Fall League; eligibility rules can be found here.